MicrosoftDocs/azure-devops-docs/docs/organizations/security/troubleshoot-permissions.md

 ms.author: chcomley
 author: chcomley
 monikerRange: '<= azure-devops'
-ms.date: 03/12/2021
+ms.date: 03/29/2021
 ---

 # Troubleshoot access and permission issues

 [!INCLUDE [version-all](../../includes/version-all.md)]

-Because Azure DevOps security and permission structure is extensive, you may find yourself needing to investigate why you or a project member doesn’t have the access to a project, service, or feature that they expect to have.
+Azure DevOps security and permission structure is extensive, so you may find yourself needing to investigate why you or a project member doesn’t have the access to a project, service, or feature that they expect to have.
 Find step-by-step guidance to understand and address problems a project member may be having in connecting to a project or accessing an Azure DevOps service or feature.

-Before using this guide, we recommend that you review the following articles:
+Before using this guide, we recommend that you're familiar with the following content:
 - [Get started with permissions, access, and security groups](about-permissions.md)
 - [Default permissions and access quick reference.](permissions-access.md)
 - [Quick reference index to Azure DevOps security](quick-reference-index-security.md)

 > [!TIP]
-> When you're creating an Azure DevOps security group, label it in a way that is easy to discern if it is created to limit access.
+> When you're creating an Azure DevOps security group, label it in a way that is easy to discern if it's created to limit access.

-## Common access and permission issues

 Permissions get set at one of the following levels:
 - object level